Easy to Difficult Bible Trivia Quiz

 What period of time is recognized as the Holy Week concerning Jesus?

 a.
-The last 7-day period of His life was between Palm Sunday and the Sunday He rose from the dead.
+The last 7 days of Jesus' life, Palm Sunday to the following Sunday when Jesus rose from the dead.

-b.
-It is the period of time that Joseph and Mary spent in Bethlehem during the birth of Jesus.
+c.
+It is the week that Joseph and Mary spent in Bethlehem during the birth of Jesus.

 Answer A: The entire last week of the life of Jesus.